-A higher multiple is paid for lower risk, but, the biggest driver in attaining a higher multiple is a company’s profitable growth prospects, and, this should already be evidenced by a historical growth record.
+A higher EBITDA multiple is paid for lower risk, but, the biggest driver in attaining a higher EBITDA multiple is a company’s profitable growth prospects, and, this should already be evidenced by a historical growth record.

 Let’s look at the public markets for an illustration.
 The dividend discount model asserts that the fair value of a stock is the present value of all future dividends.
 The formula is as follows: fair value of a stock = DPS(1) / Ks-g, where the expected future dividend stream is divided by the required rate of return (Ks) minus the expected growth rate (g).
-If a dividend is $5.00 and the required rate of return is 20% then the fair value of the share price is $25.00 ($5.00/0.2) according to this model.
-If the expected growth rate is 10% then the fair value jumps to $50.00 ($5.00/0.1).
+If a dividend is $5.00 and the required rate of return is 20% then the fair value of the share price is $25.00 ($5.00/0.2).
+However, if the expected growth rate is 10% then the fair value jumps to $50.00 ($5.00/0.1).
 The growth rate lowers the required rate of return and increases the fair value of a stock.
 In this case, 10% per annum growth translates into 100% price improvement.
 That is a tremendous amount.
 The real world experience is not as exact but the illustration demonstrates the logic and impact of growth prospects on company value.

 Now, turning our attention to reducing risk, here are some factors to consider:

 The first thing to address when considering selling a business is to put a strong management team in place that can run the business without the owner.
 An owner-operator who is the chief product developer or maintains all of the customer relationships will not be able to exit the business upon its sale.
 He/she will have to commit to staying with the business until a suitable replacement solution is implemented.